Used by 18264 Asset Management Software Buyers

 6. Costs and Lock-Ins

-Most cloud-based Asset Management Software solutions have annual subscriptions, with customers often commiting to a 3 – 5 year contract.
+Most cloud-based Asset Management Software solutions have annual subscriptions, with customers often committing to a 3 – 5 year contract.
 It is recommended that you understand hosting costs data storage limits.
 Lock-in periods are mutually beneficial; buyers get stability and assurance whereas vendors get revenue.
 Get-out clauses and switching costs need to be clearly understood at the start, too.

 Compare the UK’s Best Asset Management Software